Boeing F-15EX Eagle II: Egypt

-In February 2022, the U.S. State Department approved the sale of up to 36 F-15IDs and related equipment to Indonesia.
-As of 21 November 2022, Indonesia's planned purchase of F-15s is in advanced stages and awaiting final sign-off from the government, as stated by the Indonesian Minister of Defense.
-Speaking after meeting his U.S. counterpart Lloyd Austin in Jakarta, Prabowo Subianto said that Boeing had agreed to the financial offer proposed and he is confident the package is affordable.
-In June 2023 during a Ministry of Defense press conference it was stated that the contract for the F-15 aircraft is still in the discussion stage with the U.S. government.
-On 21 August 2023, Boeing and the Indonesian government signed a Memorandum of Understanding for the purchase of 24 F-15EX fighters.

 Poland

 At the Polish International Defence Industry Exhibition (MSPO) in September 2023, Boeing pitched the F-15EX to Poland.
 However, there were no specifics on price or delivery.

+India

+Boeing proposed the entry of either the F-15EX Eagle II or the F/A-18 Super Hornet for India's MRFA tender.
+Boeing has also announced its willingness to jointly produce the aircraft with HAL and Mahindra Aerospace.
+Certain components related to the F-15EX have already been produced in India.

+In 2026, Chief of Indian Air Force Staff Amar Preet Singh conducted a familiarisation flight in an F-15EX at Nellis AFB during a bilateral visit.
+India has been interested in the aircraft as a complement to its large fleet of Su-30MKIs due to its heavy payload capacity, long range and multi-mission capability.

+Failed bids

 Thailand

 The Royal Thai Air Force is seeking multirole fighters to replace the F-16A/Bs it has in service.
-On 31 December 2021, the RTAF Commander-in-chief announced that the Air Force proposes to buy 8 to 12 F-35 Lightning IIs in 2023.
-On 12 January 2022, the council of ministers approved the first batch of four F-35As.
-On 22 May 2023, a Royal Thai Air Force source stated that the United States Department of Defense implied it will turn down Thailand's bid to buy F-35As, and instead offer F-16 Block 70 and F-15EX Eagle II fighters.
+In December 2021, the RTAF Commander-in-chief announced that the Air Force proposed to buy 8 to 12 F-35 Lightning IIs in 2023.
+In January 2022, the council of ministers approved the first batch of four F-35As.
+In May 2023, a Royal Thai Air Force source stated that the United States Department of Defense implied it will turn down Thailand's bid to buy F-35As, and instead offer F-16 Block 70 and F-15EX Eagle II fighters.
 In August 2024, the Royal Thai Air Force nominated the Gripen E/F to replace the service's aging F-16A/Bs.